 For Cross-Cultural Communication

 Understanding linguistic relativity helps explain why cross-cultural communication is difficult in ways that go beyond vocabulary and grammar.
 Speakers of different languages are not just expressing the same thoughts in different words--they may be attending to different aspects of reality, organizing experience differently, and making different distinctions as a natural consequence of their linguistic habits.
+This is also why framing through language can so powerfully alter how a message is received.

 For Education